S-1344

 Plain Language

-When age verification identifies a user as under 18, three requirements are triggered: (1) the minor's account must be linked to a verified parental account; (2) verifiable parental consent must be obtained from the parent before the minor can access the chatbot; and (3) the minor must be blocked from any companion AI chatbot that prompts, promotes, solicits, or suggests sexually explicit communication.
-The parental affiliation and consent requirements are prerequisites to minor access — the minor cannot use the chatbot at all until both are satisfied.
+When age verification identifies a user as a minor (under 18), operators must: (1) require the minor's account to be affiliated with a verified parental account; (2) obtain verifiable parental consent from the parent before the minor can access the chatbot; and (3) block the minor from accessing any companion AI chatbot that prompts, promotes, solicits, or otherwise suggests sexually explicit communication.
+The parental account itself must also be age-verified.
+This means operators cannot simply allow minors to use the platform with restrictions — parental involvement is mandatory as a precondition to minor access.

 Statutory Text